 This is an example of a Surgical Treatment Objective using a template to help review the options, alternatives, and also the limitations of the various procedures.

-Jaw surgery includes surgery of the maxilla (upper jaw), mandible (lower jaw), chin, zygomatic arches (cheeks), and temporo-mandibular joints and teeth to re-align the anatomy to improve a person’s teeth, bite function, aesthetics and airway and health.
+Jaw surgery includes surgery of the maxilla (upper jaw), mandible (lower jaw), chin, zygomatic arches (cheeks), and temporo-mandibular joints and teeth to re-align the anatomy to improve a person’s teeth, bite function, aesthetics, airway and health.

 “Orthognathic Surgery (Jaw Surgery) can be one of the most rewarding and gratifying elective surgeries for patients, surgeons, orthodontists, and specialists when carefully planned and successfully completed.”